citp/privacy-policy-historical/d/dr/dre/dreadcentral.com.md

 **Overview**

-Dread Central Media, LLC’s (“DreadCentral”, "we", "us", "our") is committed to protecting its users’ privacy.
+Dread Central Media, LLC’s (“DreadCentral”, “we”, “us”, “our”) is committed to protecting its users’ privacy.
 This Privacy Policy (the “Privacy Policy”), as set forth below, covers dreadcentral.com (“dreadcentral.com,” the “Site,”) and applies solely to information collected on dreadcentral.com.
 Please read this Privacy Policy to understand how we will treat personally and non-personally identifiable information we collect on dreadcentral.com.
 This Privacy Policy may change from time to time, so please check back periodically.

 **Information We Collect**
 This notice applies to all information collected or submitted on the Site.
 On some pages, you can make comments, complete user profiles, complete contest entry forms, register to receive newsletters or other digital messaging.
 The types of personally identifiable information collected at these pages are at least: Name, Address, Email Address.